skupperproject/refdog/input/commands/connector-create.md

 - <h3 id="--output">--output <span class="argument-info">string</span></h3>

-  Produce textual output instead of submitting resources to the Skupper controller.
+  Print resources to the console instead of submitting them to the Skupper controller.

-  XXX Look at how kubectl phrases this.

   _Choices:_